Kamakshaiah/DAtPF/README.md

-# PfTTest
+# DAtPF
-Python Flask T Test
+Data Analytics through Python Flask

 A small and light weight flask application for uploading data sets and performing Data Analysis.
 Useful for small and medium firms engaging in data science and analytics.